michelou/dotty-examples/BUILD.md

 <b name="footnote_02">[2]</b> ***Java LTS*** (2018-11-18) [↩](#anchor_02)

 <p style="margin:0 0 1em 20px;">
 Oracle annonces in his <a href="https://www.oracle.com/technetwork/java/java-se-support-roadmap.html" rel="external">Java SE Support Roadmap</a> he will stop public updates of Java SE 8 for commercial use after January 2019.
-Launched in March 2014 Java SE 8 is classified an <a href="https://www.oracle.com/technetwork/java/java-se-support-roadmap.html">LTS</a> release in the new time-based system and <a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html">Java SE 11</a>, released in September 2018, is the current LTS release.<br/>(see also <a href="https://www.slideshare.net/HendrikEbbers/java-11-omg">Java 11 keynote</a> from <a href="https://www.jvm-con.de/speakers/#/speaker/3461-hendrik-ebbers">Hendrik Ebbers</a> at <a href="https://www.jvm-con.de/ruckblick/">JVM-Con 2018</a>).
+Launched in March 2014 Java SE 8 is classified an <a href="https://www.oracle.com/technetwork/java/java-se-support-roadmap.html">LTS</a> release in the new time-based system and <a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html">Java SE 11</a>, released in September 2018, is the current LTS release.<br/>(see also <a href="https://www.slideshare.net/HendrikEbbers/java-11-omg">Java 11 keynote</a> from <a href="https://www.jvm-con.de/speakers/#/speaker/3461-hendrik-ebbers">Hendrik Ebbers</a> at <a href="https://www.jvm-con.de/ruckblick/" rel="external">JVM-Con 2018</a>).
 </p>

 <b name="footnote_03">[3]</b> ***Sbt issue on Windows*** [↩](#anchor_03)